Dictionary

 option tells the Hyperstack client which models are joined with the scope.
 You must add a :joins

-option if the scope has any data base join operations in it, otherwise if a joined model changes, Hyperstack will not know to update the scope.:client
+option if the scope has any data base join operations in it, otherwise if a joined model changes, Hyperstack will not know to update the scope.

 and :select